 Expensive, but you're paying for performance, accuracy, and features that are unmatched by any other product.

-Straightforward to use and affordable.
+Affordable and typically accurate.
+One-touch, single-button operation is easy and straightforward to use.
 Monitors pulse rate and can detect irregular heartbeats.
 Stores up to 14 BP readings.
 Cuff will fit larger arms.

 Occasionally inaccurate.
 Lacks some of the features offered by pricier options.
 No multi-user function.